AzureWorkshops/Docker-on-Ubuntu/docs/01_Getting_Started/01_Azure_Registration.md

 ## Trial Subscription
 Direct your browser to [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/) and begin by clicking on the green button that reads **Start free**.

-**IMPORTANT:** On the sign-up form page, you should see your new email address that associated with your new Office 365 account.
-If not, click on **Sign Out** and re-authenticate using your newly formed credentials (e.g. username@_yourcompany_.onmicrosoft.com).

   1. In the first section, complete the form in its entirety.
 Make sure you use your _real_ email address for the important notifications.

   2. In the second section, enter a _real_ mobile phone number to receive a text verification number.
 Click send message and re-type the received code.